PCain02/k-6computingliteracywebsite/README.md

 Once the development server is running, you can access the website at `quarto preview`.
 The homepage will provide navigation to different sections of the program, including activities, resources, application forms.

 ## Contributing
 Contributions are welcome!
-To contribute:
+To add new activities:

 - Go to the template folder
 - Copy the `.qmd` file and you can start creating activities